-Alternatively, if you have a DHCP server on your network (your router is normally the DHCP server) then the dS2824 will get its IP address from that.
+Alternatively, you can find the IP address of the module by checking your DHCP server.
+If you have a DHCP server on your network (your router is normally the DHCP server) then the dS378 will get its IP address from that.
 Log on to your router and navigate to the LAN client list.

 Above is the entry from our ASUS RT-N66U router.
-So now you type: 192.168.0.9/index.htm into your browser address bar and you should see the application webpage shown on the previous page.
+So now you type: 192.168.0.90/index.htm into your browser address bar and you should see the application webpage shown on the previous page.